Noncommutative Orlicz spaces over W*-algebras: Falcone--Takesaki integration on arbitrary W -algebras

 The operations

 equip the disjoint sum $\fell(\N):=\coprod_{t\in\RR}\N(t)$ over $\N\times\RR$ with the structure of $*$-algebra.
 The bijections

 allow to endow $\fell(\N)$ with the topology induced by \eqref{core.pairs.bijection} from the product topology on $\N\times\RR$ of the weak-$\star$ topology on $\N$ and the usual topology on $\RR$.
-This provides the Fell's Banach $^*$-algebra bundle structure on $\fell(\N)$ (see \cite{Fell:1969,Fell:1977,Fell:Doran:1988} for a general theory of the Fell bundles).
+This provides the Fell's Banach $^*$-algebra bundle structure on $\fell(\N)$.
 One can consider the Fell bundle $\fell(\N)$ as a natural algebraic structure which enables to translate between elements of $\N(t)$ at different $t\in\RR$.
 In order to recover an element of $\fell(\N)$ at a given $t\in\RR$, one has to select a section $\widetilde{x}:\RR\ra\fell(\N)$ of $\fell(\N)$:

 Consider the set $\Gamma^1(\fell(\N))$ of such cross-sections of $\fell(\N)$ that are \df{integrable} in the following sense: \begin{enumerate} \item[i)] for any $\epsilon>0$ and any bounded interval $I\subseteq\RR$ there exists a compact subset $Y\subseteq I$ such that $\ab{I-Y}<\epsilon$ and the restriction $Y\ni t\mapsto x(t)\in\fell(\N)$ is continuous relative to the topology induced in $\fell(\N)$ by \eqref{core.pairs.bijection}, \item[ii)] $\int_\RR\dd r\,\n{x(r)}<\infty$. \end{enumerate} The set $\Gamma^1(\fell(\N))$ can be endowed with a multiplication, involution, and norm,